weliem/bluez_inc/README.md

 * Simplified programming interface for easy coding
 * Configurable logging with extensive debugging possibilities

+## Dependencies

+This library uses GLib 2.0.
+If needed, you can install it using `sudo apt install -y libglib2.0-dev`.

 ## Discovering devices

 In order to discover devices, you first need to get hold of a Bluetooth *adapter*.